cainhill/render-engine/README.md

 1. Organise your manifests

     Place your CSV manifest files inside the mapped `/data/manifest` path.
-The CSVs must look like this (include the headings):
+The CSVs must look like this (including the headings):

     ```
     source,start_time,end_time,rotation